shamblett/huggingface_client/README.md

 Client functionality will be added across several version releases, see below :-

-Version 1.0.0(this one) contains inference query and NLP inference task queries.
+Version 1.0.0 contains inference query and NLP inference task queries.

-Version 1.1.0 will add Audio and Video inference task queries.
+Version 1.1.0(this one) adds Audio and Vision inference task queries.

 Version 1.2.0 will add the inference endpoint API.